Michael345678910/Personal-Calendar-TimeGrid-C-Sharp-.NET-Web-App/README.md

 - 3.3.3) *dotnet user-secrets init* (Type this into the terminal)
 - 3.3.4) In 3.3.5 below, there is an example of what the next Developer Command Prompt Menu would be to get the application to connect to your server/DB (edit the connection address to be your server/DB).
 - 3.3.5) dotnet user-secrets set "ConnectionStrings:DefaultConnection" "Server=(localdb)\\mssqllocaldb;Database=TimeGrid;Trusted_Connection=True;MultipleActiveResultSets=true;TrustServerCertificate=True" (Type this into the terminal)
-**4) Apply EF Core Migrations:**
+### **4) Apply EF Core Migrations:**
 - 4.1.1) If it has not been installed previously, or if you need the EF CLI package installed, use the following Developer Command Prompt Menu command.
 - 4.1.2) dotnet tool install --global dotnet-ef (If not already installed | Type this into the terminal)
 - 4.2.1) Then use the next Developer Command Prompt Menu command to update the database.
 - 4.2.2) dotnet ef database update (Type this into the terminal)
 - 4.3.1) These commands will create the identity tables and app tables (Events & Locations) in the configured database.
-**5) Run the app:**
+### **5) Run the app:**
-- 5.1.1) To run the calendar application, type the following command into the Command Prompt Menu.
+- 5.1.1) To run the calendar application, after unzipping the file into your hard drive/cloning the project, type the following command into the Command Prompt Menu (Package Manager Console if you're using Visual Studio Code Community 2022).
+- 5.1.2) Update-Database (Type this into the terminal).
+This creates the required database/tables in SQL Server LocalDB.
-- 5.1.2) dotnet run (Type this into the terminal)
+- 5.1.3) dotnet run (Type this into the terminal) - (OR click the green run arrow button on the IDE after opening and being in the DotNetCoreCalendar.sln file
-- This should then open a new tab on your device's preferred web surfing application (Chrome, Firefox, Edge, etc.) with the calendar application up, running, and ready to go.
+- 5.1.4) This should then open a new tab on your device's preferred web surfing application (Chrome, Firefox, Edge, etc.) with the calendar application up, running, and ready to go.
-- 5.1.3) If it did not open automatically, open a new tab in your preferred web surfing application and open the URL being shown in the console.
+- 5.1.5) If it did not open automatically, open a new tab in your preferred web surfing application and open the URL being shown in the console.
 (Currently: https://localhost:5001).

 ## Troubleshooting: